Systems-Storehouse/household-manager/README.md

 ## Contributing

 Pull requests and issues welcome!
+If you have an general idea that isn't yet ready for an issue or feature request, please submit this via an [Idea Discussion](https://github.com/Systems-Storehouse/household-manager/discussions/new/choose).

 ## Thank Yous